Fall of the Western Roman Empire: Civil wars

-Corruption, in this context the diversion of finance from the needs of the army, may have contributed greatly to the Fall.
-The rich senatorial aristocrats in Rome itself became increasingly influential during the fifth century; they supported armed strength in theory, but did not wish to pay for it or to offer their own workers as army recruits.
-They did, however, pass large amounts of money to the Christian Church.
-At a local level, from the early fourth century, the town councils lost their property and their power, which often became concentrated in the hands of a few local despots beyond the reach of the law.

-395–406: Stilicho
+Under Honorius (395–423)

-Without an authoritative ruler, the Balkan provinces fell rapidly into disorder.
+Without an authoritative ruler, the Balkan provinces fell rapidly into disorder (despite Honorius's best efforts).
 Alaric was disappointed in his hopes for promotion to magister militum after the battle of the Frigidus.
 He led armed Gothic tribesmen in a revolt and established himself as an independent power, burning the countryside as far as the walls of Constantinople.
 Alaric's ambitions for long-term Roman office were never quite acceptable to the Roman imperial courts, and his men could never settle long enough to farm in any one area.
 They showed no inclination to leave the Empire and face the Huns from whom they had fled in 376.
 Meanwhile, the Huns were still stirring up further migrations, with migrating tribes often attacking the Roman Empire in turn.
 Alaric's group was never destroyed nor expelled from the Empire, nor acculturated under effective Roman domination.